 The ‘Zen’ Party

 Say so-long to socially awkward scenarios and overbearing ‘organised fun’ at The Zest Life.
 Hen weekends take place at Plas Cadnant, Gwynedd, in a stylish, secluded country house on the Isle of Anglesey.
 Hen guests are often meeting for the first time, and the experience can help connect erstwhile strangers.
 Nestled in 21 acres of private parkland with views over Snowdon, a meandering river, magical waterfalls and lazy meadows provide the perfect backdrop for outdoor yoga sessions.
-Other activities on offer include zip lining, kayaking, coasteering, mountain biking, horse riding, wild swimming and bushcraft survival skills, as well as holistic activities like reiki and massage.
+Other activities in the area include zip lining, kayaking, coasteering, mountain biking, and horse riding.
 Namaste.

 Workshops with flower power